Hill Country Chorale, Kerrville, Texas

 History

 The Hill Country Chorale, an entity of the Hill Country Vocal Arts Society, traces its origin to the 1970's and 80's when Sallie Ritch, followed by Dan Long and Betty Roe, conducted the informal group.
-The Chorus was inactive for a period until 2001, when Dr. Timothy Snyder reorganized the Chorus and they obtained status as a 501(c)(3) organization.
-Final determination as a public charity was made in September 2007.
+The Chorus was inactive for a period until 2001, when Dr. Timothy Snyder reorganized the Chorus, which was granted status as a 501(c)(3) organization under the name Hill Country Vocal Arts Society.

 Mission